Maxwell-Han/chat-app-base/README.md

-# StackChat
+# MonGoToMeeting

-#### StackChat is a real-time chat and meeting collaboration tool.
+#### MonGoToMeeting is a real-time chat and meeting collaboration tool.
 Focus on your meeting, not taking notes!

 ## Tech Stack
 - [Node.js](https://nodejs.org/en/)